2E0PGS/blog/_posts/2021-07-29-cloud-provider-comparison-notes.md

 * Azure RDP you set the username and password but AWS it's created for you when you restart it and upload the pem key to decrypt it.
 * AWS RDP drops if you try copying a large file.
 * Azure console has a strange horizontal scrolling UI.
-* OTT browser security settings on AWS and Azure Windows server images however I used wWindows 10 desktop on Azure which doesn't have such security settings.
+* OTT browser security settings on AWS and Azure Windows server images however I used Windows 10 desktop on Azure which doesn't have such security settings.

 ## Other notes